aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

     Out[11]: <StructureData: uuid: 9e65c339-2428-4fb1-8d75-a54da9f87879 (pk: 43956)>
     ```

-    The advantage of the long string above is that after every dot you can use tab completion, and therefore (once you get used to it) it becomes very quick to browse advanced provenance graphs in the verdi shell.
+    The advantage of the long string above is that after every dot you can use tab completion.
+Therefore, it can become very quick to browse advanced provenance graphs in the verdi shell and find the data you seek.

     One more thing one might want to do is to check if there is a better way to distinguish the `CalcFunctionNode` that I got at `Out[5]` above (stored in `calculation_node = bandgap_node.creator`).
     Let us check its attributes: